mattmakai/fullstackpython.com/content/pages/examples/sqlalchemy/sqlalchemy-sql-naming-conv.markdown

 title: sqlalchemy.sql.naming conv Example Code
 category: page
 slug: sqlalchemy-sql-naming-conv-examples
-sortorder: 500031119
+sortorder: 500031123
 toc: False
 sidebartitle: sqlalchemy.sql.naming conv
 meta: Python example code that shows how to use the conv callable from the sqlalchemy.sql.naming module of the SQLAlchemy project.

-conv is a callable within the sqlalchemy.sql.naming module of the SQLAlchemy project.
+`conv` is a callable within the `sqlalchemy.sql.naming` module of the SQLAlchemy project.

 ## Example 1 from alembic